harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-07-13 Sun: Testing of newly added methods.
+2025-07-13 Sun (3.0h): Testing of newly added methods.
 Some RPC rate limit issues, added fallback methods and also opening new position function not working properly, debugging.

 2025-07-12 Sat (1.0h): Continue Fri, debugging from test methods.
 Resolving conflicts in app.service file.